gicentre/litvis/CONTRIBUTING.md

 1. Check out the latest commit on the `main` branch of <https://github.com/gicentre/vscode-markdown-preview-enhanced-with-litvis.git>.

-1. Run `npm install`.
+1. Run `yarn install`.

-1. Run `npm install mume-with-litvis@latest` to update the version of this dependency.
+1. Run `yarn install mume-with-litvis@latest` to update the version of this dependency.

 1. Open `CHANGELOG.md` and document upcoming changes.

 1. Commit (see [example](https://github.com/gicentre/markdown-preview-enhanced-with-litvis/commit/3cd86e1499b8abc45ff806741798c038e098e05d)) and push.

 1. Run `vsce publish patch` or `vsce publish minor` depending on the nature of the upstream changes.
     You will be asked to authenticate at Visual Studio Marketplace if needed.

 1. Push the `main` branch.